MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sharepoint-folder.md

 >Some capabilities may be present in one product but not others due to deployment schedules and host-specific capabilities.

 > [!NOTE]
->AAD/OAuth for SharePoint on-premises isn’t supported using the on-premises data gateway.
+>Microsoft Entra ID/OAuth for SharePoint on-premises isn’t supported using the on-premises data gateway.

 ## Capabilities supported